-In line with our Marketing for Good collaboration with Pimp my Cause we interviewed Mark Evans, Marketing Director at Direct Line Group, about the Sprintathon event that he has organised in support of Stand Up To Cancer.
+As we start to lace up our trainers for this years Sprintathon, we interviewed Mark Evans, NED and Former Managing Director – Marketing & Digital, Direct Line about the Sprintathon event that he organises in support of Stand Up To Cancer.

 What inspired you to create the Sprintathon?